aamirxshaikh/interview-prep/README.md

             - Using Iterable
         - Iterator Interface
             - Using Iterator
+            - Key Features of Iterator
             - Common Methods of Iterator
+            - What You Can and Cannot Do with Iterator
         - ListIterator Interface
             - Using ListIterator
             - Common Methods of ListIterator
         - forEach Loop and Iterable
         - Fail-Fast vs. Fail-Safe Iterators
+        - Understanding ConcurrentModificationException and Safe Modification Approaches
+            - Why Direct Modification Causes ConcurrentModificationException
+            - Why Iterator.remove() Does Not Cause ConcurrentModificationException
+            - Why CopyOnWriteArrayList and ConcurrentHashMap Do Not Cause ConcurrentModificationException
     - Overview of Collections Framework
     - Collection Interfaces: List, Set, Queue, Map
     - Implementations of Collection Interfaces